adid/Myself/README.md

 ## Security

-While the Myself App currently does not persistently store user data, future versions can implement data persistence using files or databases for enhanced security.
+While the Myself App currently does not persistently store user data, future versions can implement data persistence using databases for enhanced security.

 ## Future Development

-- Implement data persistence using files or databases.
+- Implement data persistence using file databases.
 - Introduce features such as generating reports, setting goals, and creating budgets.
 - Develop a graphical user interface (GUI) for a more user-friendly experience.